EnriqueMurias/EnriqueMurias.github.io/_tabs/about.md

 ## 👨‍💻 About Me

-I'm **Enrique Murias Fernández**, an Automation and Industrial Computing Engineer from Galicia, Spain.
+I'm **Enrique Murias Fernández**, an Automation and Industrial Computing Engineer.
 My background bridges electrical engineering, software development, and cybersecurity, and my passion lies in designing robust, scalable, and secure industrial systems.

 I currently work at **Cleverdist** as a WinCC OA Developer & Industrial Software Engineer, focusing on SCADA architecture design, project migration, and the integration of advanced productivity tools using large language models.